Native Vines for Landscapes in the Borderlands

 purple morning glory

-Ipomoea spp.
-The Arizona Department of Agriculture prohibits the sale of all vining Ipomoea species.
+** The Arizona Department of Agriculture prohibits the sale of all vining Ipomoea species.
 This is ridiculous as there are many species that are not noxious weeds.
-But unfortunately the Ag department aren’t consulting knowledgable botanists on the subject.
+But unfortunately the Ag department doesn’t consulting knowledgable botanists on the subject.
 If you happen to come upon native non-invasive species of morning glories, we wouldn’t frown at you if you encouraged their existence in your landscape.
-Just beware that many species can take up some space.
+Some of the plants are, indeed, weedy and take up a lot of space.
+But the wild species, especially those found in the mountains, are rarer and less cumbersome.

 variable-leaf bush bean